SWI-Prolog/packages-jpl/README.md

 JPL is a "library using the SWI-Prolog foreign interface and the Java jni interface providing a _bidirectional interface between Java and Prolog_ that can be used to embed Prolog in Java _as well_ as for embedding Java in Prolog.
 In both setups it provides a reentrant bidirectional interface."

-As far as I can tell, JPL has been developed and maintained by Paul Singleton.
+As far as I can tell, JPL has been developed originally by Paul Singleton and maintained by him and Jan Wielemaker (and possibly others?).

 JPL has been integrated into the full SWI-Prolog distribution starting with version 5.4.x, including binaries for MS-Windows and a Linux RPM.